grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/upgrade-helm-chart-2.1-to-3.0/_index.md

        replicas: 3
      ```

-1. Decide whether or not you need to update the Mimir configuration due to memcached changes:

-   - If you have copied and customized `mimir.config`, you'll need to merge in the changes from the chart as the settings for memcached have changed.
-   - If you do not customize `mimir.config`:
-     - The defaults should work so there is no need to customise memcached related parameters via `mimir.structuredConfig`.
-    - If you have set the memcached-related Mimir parameters (`*.memcached.addresses` or `*.memcached.max_item_size`) in `mimir.structuredConfig`, then those need to be updated.
-Please consult the `mimir.config` for defaults.

 1. (Conditional) If you have enabled `serviceMonitor`, or you are overriding the value of anything under the `serviceMonitor` section, or both, then move the `serviceMonitor` section under `metaMonitoring`.

 1. Update the `rbac` section, based on the following changes: